DataSparBrian/linkedin-mcpserver/README.md

 1. Verify your LinkedIn Client ID and Client Secret
 2. Check that your LinkedIn app has required permissions
 3. Ensure the access token (if provided) is valid
-4. Review logs for specific error messages:
+4. Review logs for specific error messages (check Claude Desktop logs)
-   - Docker: `docker-compose logs linkedin-mcp-server`
-   - Manual: Check console output

 ### Claude Desktop Not Detecting Server

 **For Docker:**
-1. Ensure container is running: `docker-compose ps`
-2. Verify container name is `linkedin-mcp-server`
-3. Test Docker exec access: `docker exec -i linkedin-mcp-server node -e "console.log('test')"`
+1. Verify the Docker image is built: `docker images | grep linkedin-mcp-server`
+2. Test the configuration: `docker run -i --rm -v $(pwd)/.env:/app/.env:ro linkedin-mcp-server`
+3. Check the volume mount path in `claude_desktop_config.json` matches your project directory
 4. Restart Claude Desktop completely

 **For Manual Installation:**